Skip to Content

 A Cool Collection Of Free Vintage Penguin Illustrations

-Penguins have a special place in my heart, they bring back fun memories of my children when they were younger.
-That is why I’ve curated a collection of wonderful scientific penguin illustrations.
+Penguins have a special place in my heart; they bring back fun memories of my children when they were younger.
+That is why I’ve curated a collection of excellent scientific penguin illustrations.

-I’m not sure where his obsession began, but I blame the 2006 film Happy Feet.
-Elliot still sets the Christmas family quiz but luckily now the questions are much broader.
+I’m unsure where his obsession began, but I blame the 2006 film Happy Feet.
+Elliot still sets the Christmas family quiz, but luckily, the questions are much broader now.

-If you are looking for another heartwarming film about Penguins I highly recommend “Oddball” it’s based on a true story.
+If you want another heartwarming film about Penguins, I highly recommend Oddball.
+It’s based on a true story.

 vintage penguin illustrations